Qqcola/ads-price-compare/README.md

 ### 🔐 Environment Variables

-Copy from .env.example then adjust as needed:
+IMPORTANT - Create an .env file in the root folder (Copy from .env.example then adjust as needed):

 ```bash
 # MongoDB credentials